What is life like in Victoria, British Columbia?

 Arts, Culture & Nightlife In Victoria

 Downtown Victoria is where the parties happen.
-Here you’ll find no shortage of nightclubs, theaters, restaurants, pubs and other lively attractions.
+Here you’ll find no shortage of nightclubs, theatres, restaurants, pubs and other lively attractions.
 You might not find the same wild raging parties found in other big cities, but Victoria still knows how to have a good time.

 The city is well known for its culturally rich music festivals such as Rifflandia and Electronic Music Festival, both of which are held downtown.
 Canada Day Fireworks and Symphony Splash are other annual attractions that draw visitors from near and far to the city center.